 A student may obtain a degree or certificate based on the requirements in the catalog in effect when he/she entered the College or under a later catalog in effect for any term he/she is enrolled.
 However, a student can only use one catalog.

 Time Limitation.
 Counting from the first term covered by the catalog (fall), requirements for associate degrees and Technical Certificates of Credit remain in effect for a period of five years and Tennessee College of Applied Technology (TCAT) programs for two years.

 A student may earn, simultaneously or consecutively, multiple degrees only when the majors completed lead to different degrees, i.e., one leads to a career program (Associate of Applied Science) and the other to a transfer degree (Associate of Arts, Associate of Science.
 A student cannot earn multiple transfer degrees.
-All requirements for both degrees must be met, and the student must complete at least 20 semester hours not included for the first degree.
+All requirements for both degrees must be met, and the student must complete at least 25 percent of additional hours not included for the first degree.
 The cumulative grade point average (GPA) for all college-level work must be 2.0 or higher.
 However, some programs require a higher average.

 A double major is the completion of two or more majors leading to the same degree.
 At Chattanooga State, double majors are available only in Associate of Applied Science career programs.
 All requirements for each major must be met.
-The second major must include at least 20 hours not applied to the first major.
+The second major must include at least 25 percent of additional hours not applied to the first major.
 The cumulative grade point average (GPA) for all college level work must be 2.0 or higher.

 Note: Graduation with two or more concentrations in the same major is not considered a double major.

 At Chattanooga State, multiple concentrations are available only in Associate of Applied Science career programs.
 Students may complete more than one concentration in the same major; however, all concentrations must be completed at the same time.
 Concentrations are not listed on the diploma.